adpushup/woodlot/README.md

 #### Options

-#### `streams {array} | required`
+#### `streams {array}`

-This is a required option that specifies the file stream endpoints where the generated logs will be saved.
+This is an option that specifies the file stream endpoints where the generated logs will be saved.
 You can specify multiple streams using this option.

 #### `stdout {boolean} | Default: true`